HiramHerrera/Wave-Function-Generator/README.md

 # Wave Function Generator

-## This project was made as a requirement for passing the Instrumentation class.
+## This is the final project for the Instrumentation class.
 Authors: Hiram Herrera & Osvaldo Rosales

 University: Universidad Autónoma de Baja California